Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 #### Elasticsearch

-Open the .env file and configure the ELASTICSEARCH_HOSTS This URL is used by all Elasticsearch clients of the solution to establish communication.
+Open the .env file and configure the ELASTICSEARCH_HOSTS.
+At this point please configured only one Elasticsearch node.
+You can start with a single node and add more nodes later.
+More about this topic Multi-Node Deployment later in the documenation.
-For single-node deployment, specify a URL, for multi-node deployment please use comma separated.
-You can also start with a single node and add more nodes later.
-More about this topic Multi-Node Deployment.
+This URL is used by all Elasticsearch clients of the solution to establish communication.
 If you use an external Elasticsearch cluster, please specify the node(s).
 Please keep in mind that the hostnames must be resolvable within the docker containers.
 You can also assign the cluster name here if the default: `axway-apim-elasticsearch` is not appropriate.
 Example:
 ```